MatthewTima/Education-Development-Analytics/README.md

 ### Notes
 - **Dynamic Scraping**: Data is fetched directly from Wikipedia at runtime.
 Results may vary if Wikipedia’s table structures change.
 - **Attribution**: All data is publicly available under Wikipedia’s [Creative Commons Attribution-ShareAlike License](https://en.wikipedia.org/wiki/Wikipedia:Text_of_the_Creative_Commons_Attribution-ShareAlike_4.0_International_License).

-## Academic Assessment
-A detailed analysis of this project's methodology, results, and limitations is available in the [accompanying paper](docs/Education_Development_Analysis_Paper.pdf).

 ## Setup
 ### Prerequisites